Harry F. Sinclair House: Ukrainian Institute

 The executors of the Stuyvesant estate sold the Sinclair House in 1954 to a group of investors, who sold it in 1955 to the Ukrainian Institute of America (UIA), a nonprofit founded by Ukrainian businessman William Dzus in 1948 to promote Ukrainian culture.
 The UIA's purchase of the Sinclair House gave the structure a "temporary reprieve" from demolition, as described by Newsday; at the time, several other mansions on Fifth Avenue were being demolished.
 The mortgage on the building was repaid in 1962.

 In 1977, the New York City Landmarks Preservation Commission designated the house as part of the Metropolitan Museum Historic District, a collection of 19th- and early 20th-century mansions around Fifth Avenue between 78th and 86th Streets.
-That June, the American Association for State and Local History filed paperwork with the National Park Service to nominate the Sinclair House for the National Register of Historic Places (NRHP).
+That June, the American Association for State and Local History filed paperwork with the National Park Service to nominate the Sinclair House for inclusion on the National Register of Historic Places (NRHP).
 The next year, on June 2, 1978, it was added to the NRHP.